 Among these hypotheses, the first one seems the most suitable.
 It is possible that artifacts are produced on some of the schemes applied, where the concentration of seeding is diminished.
-These artificial peaks are not present in the results using the Graftieaux method because the methodology includes information from a larger amount of grid points.
+These artificial peaks are not present in results using Graftieaux's method because the methodology includes information from a larger number of grid points.